Yannick Gerhardt

-Yannick Gerhardt (born 13 March 1994) is a German footballer who plays as a midfielder for Bundesliga club VfL Wolfsburg.
-He has represented the Germany national team.
+Yannick Gerhardt (born 13 March 1994) is a German footballer who plays as a defensive midfielder for Bundesliga club VfL Wolfsburg.
+He has also represented the Germany national team.

 Club career

 He made his professional debut on 20 July 2013 in a 2.
 Bundesliga match against Dynamo Dresden.

 Gerhardt signed for Wolfsburg on 27 May 2016.

 International career

 Senior

 On 4 November 2016, Gerhardt was selected by Germany's head coach Joachim Löw for the world-cup qualifier against San Marino and the friendly against Italy.
 On 15 November, he had his debut match for the German team in the friendly against Italy.

 Personal life

 Gerhardt's younger sister Anna plays for Turbine Potsdam and has been capped internationally at youth level.